Understanding the NFPA Emergency Exit Door Requirements - Inspect Point

 Means of Egress Width

-Moreover, in rooms of less than 70 square feet, this minimum might reduce to 28 inches wide.
+Moreover, in rooms of less than 70 square feet, this minimum width might reduce to 28 inches wide.
 This will only happen in rooms where wheelchair use is not permitted.

 In existing structures, the minimum width is 28 inches wide.
 The maximum door leaf width is 48 inches